By Johanne Adam

 MakerBoutique is both a web platform and a showcase within the Makerspace workshop.
 It allows students, employees, and professors to sell items they’ve made using the tools at their disposal throughout campus.

-And since the Makerspace workshop is open to the general public every Sunday, the wares in this new boutique are also viewed by people outside the University.
+And since the Makerspace workshop is open to the general public every Sunday, the wares in this new boutique can be viewed by people outside the University.
+The general public is also invited to use the space and display their own creations.

 Whether the items are made using the 3D printers, laser cutters and other leading-edge machines at the STEM Complex, or in the University’s woodworking, metalwork, sculpture or even photography workshops, all are eligible for display once chosen by the MakerBoutique selection committee.